Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 Arkansas Stats and Trends

-- Arkansas is 3-0 against the spread and 3-0 overall when the team scores more than 26 points.
+- Arkansas is 3-0 against the spread and 3-0 overall in games when it puts up more than 26.0 points.

 - The Razorbacks have turned the ball over two times, four fewer times than the Rebels have forced turnovers (6).